stereobooster/zipper/Readme.md

 };
 ```

-## Understnadin Zipper - vizualization
+## Understnading Zipper - vizualization

 I had trouble understanding Zippers.
-So I decided to do vizualization for the Zipper, to grasp the concept...
+So I decided to do vizualization for the Zipper, to grasp the concept - https://zipper-huet.netlify.app/.

-TODO: put a link to the webpage